 Amateurs think that the way to distinguish wild garlic is to crush the leaf between the fingers and smell.
 But here’s the thing: you may get the first one right, and then the smell lingers on your fingers and you mistake a poisonous one for wild garlic based on the smell that’s already on your fingers.

 We plant wild garlic in our Kitchen Garden for visitors.
 It’s really, really flavoursome, and once you’ve tasted wild garlic, the commercially farmed ones pale into insignificance.
-Luckily for us, there’s a crop growing near the house.
+Luckily for us, there’s a decent crop growing near the house, amongst the nettles and cleavers.

 I love wild garlic butter.
 Pictured below: garlic butter with black garlic (left) and with wild garlic (right).
 I use wild garlic literally every time I cook if I have a fresh batch handy.